 Walker Books – ‘Australia is the leading children’s publisher in Australia and New Zealand.’
 Walker Wednesday: Walker Books usually accepts unsolicited submissions of middle grade and young adult fiction on the first Wednesday of every month (Australian and New Zealand authors).
 Check their website for submission details.

 - Submissions: Email the first 50 pages of your manuscript and a 1-page cover letter which includes a synopsis.
 They will contact you within three weeks if they want to see the rest of your manuscript.

 Wilkins Farago – are a small, privately-owned publishing house based in Melbourne.
 They publish a wide range of quality children’s fiction, including picture books and YA.
-Check their website for submission details.
+They are not currently accepting submissions.

 Windy Hollow Books – are an independent publisher based in Melbourne.
 They publish high quality, literary books for children.